yaziderman/cofarmer-react/README.md

 In order to start this application as a development environment, you will need to follow the steps:
 - clone the repository.
-- create .env file under the root if not available, and make sure the following parameters are set as required:
+- Make sure thr file: .env is available under the root, and make sure the following parameters are set as required:
 ```
 REACT_APP_SCHEME=http://
 REACT_APP_GATEWAY_HOST=localhost:8000/api